Cryptographic Choreographies: Automation of the Projection

-Recall that we are distinguishing terms, denoted $s,t$, as used in the choreography.
-They built over the alphabet $\Sigma$ and variables $\mathcal{V}$, where $\Sigma$ does not contain any destructors or verifiers, but may contain private functions.
-In contrast, on the local behavior level, we have recipes that are built over $\Sigma_p$ and labels $\X_i$, where $\Sigma_p$ contains only public function symbols, but includes destructors and verifiers.
+from recipes, denoted $r,r_1,r_a,\ldots$.
+On the local behavior level, we have recipes that are built over $\Sigma_p$ and labels $\X_i$, where $\Sigma_p$ contains only public function symbols, including destructors and verifiers.
+In the previous sections, terms occurred on the choreography level, and were built over the alphabet $\Sigma$ and variables $\mathcal{V}$, where $\Sigma$ did not contain any destructors or verifiers, but could contain private functions.

+In this section, we additionally allow terms to contain destructors, as we here make precise how a term like $F(r)$ (which may contain destructors) is equal in the $E$-theory to one that does not.
+For distinction, we call terms \emph{constructive} if they do not contain any destructors or verifiers.